spacemeshos/poet2/readme.md

 ### Implementation Guidelines

-##### DAG Definition
+### DAG(n)
 - We start with B(n) - `the complete binary tree of depth n` where all edges go from leaves up the tree to the root.
 B(n) has 2^n leaves and 2^n -1 internal nodes.
 We add edges to the n leaves in the following way:
 - For each leaf i of the 2^n leaves, we add an edge to the leaf from all the direct siblings of the nodes on the path from the leaf to the root node
 - In other words, for every leaf u, we add an edge to u from node v_{b-1}, iff v_{b} is an ancestor of u and nodes v_{b-1}, v_{b} are direct siblings

 - Each node in the DAG is identified by a binary string in the form `0`, `01`, `0010` based on its location in Bn.
 This is the node id
 - The root node at height 0 is identified by the empty string ""